How a Docking Station Can Help with Quick Back-Up Power

 All these risks sound pretty scary to most businesses.
 The good news is that power outages are catastrophes that can be planned for.

 The key is preparedness and forethought.
 And you already know how important it is to have a business plan.
-Now, focus on your power plan by including a generator docking station.
+Now, focus on your power plan by including a generator docking station and electrical tap box.

 Contact one of our qualified sales engineers to discuss how Duthie Power Services can install your Docking Station at your facility to better prepare your business for your next power outage.